GGonryun/worksheets.dev/libs/engine/README.md

 ### Assign

 Place data on the heap.
-Accepts a list of key value pairs.
+Accepts a list oåf key value pairs.
 Values can be of any type including expressions or other variables on the heap.

 ### Steps